Overview

 • Research!America.

-Through our participation in these boards and committees, we share best practices with other member organizations, recruit talent and take collective action to improve public health and advance healthcare policies.
-In doing so, member organizations, including Cleveland Clinic, benefit from their lobbying activities by extension.
+Through our participation with these organizations, we share best practices with other members, develop local and diverse talent, take collective action to improve public health and advance healthcare policies, promote healthcare decarbonization and support local economies.
 We also encourage our physicians and researchers to become members of organizations relevant to their areas of expertise.

 Conflict of Interest